Sid Gillman: Professional football career

-Always deeply interested in the game, while working as a movie theater usher, he removed football segments from newsreels the theater would show, so that he could take them home and study them on a projector he had bought.
+Gillman's innovations in passing offense are often praised as the foundation of modern football, but "Perhaps his most lasting legacy was his use of film to study players and formations...."
+Always deeply interested in the game, while working as one of his family's movie theater ushers, he removed football segments from newsreels the theater would show, so that he could take them home and study them on a projector he had bought.
 This dedication to filmed football plays made Gillman the first coach to study game footage, something that all coaches do today.

 Gillman debated between pursuing a pro football career and entering coaching upon leaving college, with the Boston Redskins offering him a contract while Willaman wished to hire him as end coach at Western Reserve University.
 His participation in the inaugural Chicago College All-Star Game caused him to arrive late for Redskins training camp, and he would fail to make the team.
 He played one year in the American Football League (1936) for the Cleveland Rams.
-He became an assistant coach at Denison University, Ohio State University, and was an assistant coach to Earl Blaik of Army, then head coach at Miami University and the University of Cincinnati.
-He spent 21 years as a college coach or head coach, and his total record for these years was 79–18–2.